May 27, 2011

 zoomed view below

-In 1886, Our Lady of Mount Carmel was founded as the mother parish of all the English-speaking Catholic congregations of the north-side.
-Father Patrick O'Brien was the founding pastor who built the first church at Wellington near Sheffield.
 In 1888 the Mount Carmel Academy was founded by the Sisters of Mercy in our present Casey Hall building.
 Father Patrick Gill became pastor in 1895, and in 1913, the present Indiana limestone church structure was built in English Tudor Gothic style.
 With the death of Father Gill in 1925, Father Joseph Casey became pastor.
 He completed the interior of the church with the marvelous Kinsella windows, Carrara marble altars and the majestic E. M. Skinner pipe organ.
 The rectory was built in 1923, the convent and school in 1926.
-Father Casey was named Monsignor in 1926 and remained as pastor until his death in 1958. – their website
+Father Casey was named Monsignor in 1926 and remained as pastor until his death in 1958 according to their website.

 photo - Roger Denger via Forgotten Chicago-Facebook

 According to Minerva Sage, “There was a George E Brennan who was a Democratic Party machine politician from Illinois, who died in 1928.”
-He supported Emmett Dever for Mayor

 photo & text - East Lake View by Matt Nickerson

-photos - Lake View Patch 2012
+photos below - Lake View Patch 2012

 2017 photos - Marcella Kane